 - Class 4 felony: Fines up to $25,000 and between 1-3 years of imprisonment

 - Class 3 felony: Fines up to $25,000 and between 2-5 years of imprisonment

 - Class 2 felony: Fines up to $25,000 and between 3-7 years of imprisonment

 Schedule Your Free and Confidential Consultation Today

 When your liberties are hanging in the balance, your choice in representation matters.
-Our Chicago criminal defense attorney has received recognition from numerous prestigious organizations, including Leading Lawyers, Super Lawyers, The American Trial Lawyers Association, and the Better Business Bureau.
+Our Chicago shoplifting attorney has received recognition from numerous prestigious organizations, including Leading Lawyers, Super Lawyers, The American Trial Lawyers Association, and the Better Business Bureau.
 As our client, you can trust that Attorney Fine will take the time to get to know your story, your goals, and your concerns.
 Let the Law Office of Steven Fine take charge in the head-on approach you need.